panaversity/learn-agentic-ai/xx_real_agentic_ai/readme.md

-# Agentic AI Dilemma — Decode the Meaning for Value Creation
+# Agentic AI Dilemma: What Truly Creates Value?

 People call many things “AI agents” today.
 That causes confusion.
 This short guide explains, in simple terms, when a system is truly an AI agent, how to check claims, what a real agent needs to look like, and what safety steps to take.

 Many LLM + tool calling systems are labeled ‘agentic’ without clear evaluation.
 “An agent without metrics is little more than a toy built from LLM calls.
 Evaluation-first thinking separates real value from hype.

 ---

 ## 1. What is Actually Agentic AI?